The program at Australian Parliament House explores the following key features of the parliamentary process:

-- government is formed
+- formation of government

-- the government is kept accountable.
+- how the government is kept accountable.

 Bookings for our role-play program are limited so book your program now to avoid missing out!